Software R&D Tax Incentive applications reported in the media

 The problem is that anyone can write that technical description – you aren’t required to have any particular qualifications.
-Since most applications are submitted by accounting firms, the technical description is sometimes treated as a means to an end, with the task often being given to someone with no technical knowledge and little understanding of R&D.
+Since most applications are submitted by accounting firms, the technical description is sometimes treated as a means to an end.
+The task often being given to someone with no technical knowledge and little understanding of R&D.

-The danger in that is that in this case, the author will relying very heavily on the quality of the documentation that you (the client) have given to them.
+The danger in that is that in this case, the author will rely very heavily on the quality of the documentation that you (the client) have given to them.
 Worse, many clients treat their R&D Tax Incentive application as a distraction and don’t go out of their way to provide clear and understandable descriptions of their R&D activities.
-Hopefully that doesn’t describe you!
+Hopefully, that doesn’t describe you!

 The consultant may just want to get the application submitted, so they will often stitch together a description using the material you provide.
 Not surprisingly, the explanation often becomes quite garbled.
-The words may look familiar (because they have been copied from your documentation), but may be out of context.
-The thread of the narrative will often not make sense, because the concepts are not linked together is a coherent way.
+The words may look familiar (because they have been copied from your documentation), but maybe out of context.
+The thread of the narrative will often not make sense because the concepts are not linked together coherently.
 Why?
-Because the consultant cannot understand the concepts you are taking about.
+Because the consultant cannot understand the concepts, you are talking about.